YuBlum/slac/README.md

 # SLAC

+## About SLAC

+### The name

-## SLAC stands for Simple Linear Algebra for C, and as the name suggests this project is... a simple linear algebra library for C!
+SLAC stands for Simple Linear Algebra for C, and as the name suggests this project is... a simple linear algebra library for C!
 To be more especific it uses the C11 standard.

+### Who this library is for

 SLAC is designed to be a simple, intuitive and low cost linear algebra library.
 The fundamental principles of this library are simplicity and readability, so it may not perform best among other linear algebra libraries, but it's definitely not slow.
 So if you are looking for something simple, stylish and don't care so much about having the best possible performance, this library is for you!

-## Goals of SLAC
+### Goals

 - [x] Vectors with N sizes.
 - [x] Vector operations.